 - 1. The value presented represents the Maximum Residual Disinfectant Level (MDRL).
-MDRL's are not currently regulated but in the future they will be enforceable in the same manner as MCLs. - 2.
-Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+MDRL's are not currently regulated but in the future they will be enforceable in the same manner as MCLs. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3.
 This level represents the highest Locational Running Annual Average (LRAA) calculated from the data collected. - 4.
-Next sampling 2022. - 5.
-The level presented represents the 90th percentile of the 30 sites tested.
+The next round of sampling for radioactive contaminants is scheduled for year 2022. - 5.
+The level presented represents the 90th percentile of the 60 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In this case, 31 samples were collected at your water system and the 90th percentile value for lead was the 29th sample (14.3 ug/l).
-The table reveals that the action level for lead exceeded the action level of 15 ug/l at two sites.
+In this case, 60 samples were collected twice at your water system and the 90th percentile value for lead was the 54th sample was (13.4 and 8.2 ug/l respective).
+The table reveals that the action level for lead exceeded the action level of 15 ug/l at 8 sites of 120 sites.
 Infants and children who drink water containing lead in excess of the actional level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
 Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than other homes in the community as a result of materials used in your home's plumbing.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and you should flush your tap for 30 seconds to 2 minutes before using your tap water.
+If you are concerned about elevated lead levels in your home's water, you may wish to have your

+- water tested and you should flush your tap for 30 seconds to 2 minutes before using your tap water.
 Additional information regarding lead in drinking water is available from the Safe Drinking Water Hotline (1-800-426-4791).
 The AL for copper was not exceeded at any of the sites tested. - 6.
 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on October 3, 2017 at 1.23 NTU, but the daily average was 0.16 NTU.
+Our highest single turbidity measurement for the year occurred on March 8, 2018 at 1.54 NTU, but the daily average was 0.17 NTU.
 State regulations require that turbidity must always be at or below 1.0 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements at or below 0.3 NTU.
-Although October 2017 was the month which had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 7.
-The state considers 50 pCi/L to be a level of concern for beta particles.
+Although October 2018 was the month which had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 7.
+The state considers 50 pCi/L to be a level of concern for beta particles. - 8.
+The levels represent advisories for 1,4-dioxane and strontium as UCMR3 contaminants.
+A health advisory is an estimate of acceptable drinking water levels for chemical substances based on health effects information: a health advisory is not a legally enforceable Federal standard but serves as a technical guidance to assist federal, state and local officials and is non-regulatory.